-The Study Area refers to the boundaries of the 17 freehold land parcels which encompass the infrastructure that has been designed for the proposed wind farm, as well as the boundary of the access road corridor (inclusive of the local road reserve for Glengowan Road, Playfields Rd and McDonalds Rd and a small area of one additional adjacent land parcel).
-The area covers approximately 16,975.8 hectares (ha) and extends approximately 25 km north-south at the longest point and 42 km east-west at the widest point (this includes approximately 30 km of access road).
+The Study Area refers to the boundaries of the 17 freehold land parcels which encompass the infrastructure that has been designed for the proposed wind farm, as well as the boundary of the access road corridor (inclusive of the local road reserve for Glengowan Road, Playfields Rd and McDonalds Rd and small area of one additional adjacent land parcel) and a connection to the switching station in the road reserve at South Ulam Road.
+The area covers approximately 16,976 hectares (ha) and extends approximately 25 km north-south at the longest point and 42 km east-west at the widest point (this includes approximately 30 km of access road).
 The Study Area represents the limit of the vegetation and habitat mapped for the Project.
 It should be noted however, that this boundary does not represent the spatial bounds in which all Project field surveys have been conducted (this area being larger and including areas outside of the Study Area).
 Lot and plans relevant to the Study Area include: